weehan299/blog/README.md

-# Wee Han's blog
+# Wee Han's Website

-You can find my blog at www.weehan.xyz
+You can find my website at www.weehan.xyz